Nicholas Trübner

 Nicholas Trübner (17 June 1817 – 20 March 1884), born Nikolaus Trübner, was a German-English publisher, bookseller and linguist.

 Early life

 The eldest of four sons of a goldsmith in Heidelberg, Trübner was born there on 17 June 1817, and educated at the gymnasium.
-He was studious, and his parents placed him in 1831 in the shop of Mohr, the Heidelberg bookseller.
+When he was born Heidelberg was part of the Kingdom of Württemberg.
+He was studious, and his parents placed him in 1831 in the shop of Mohr, a Heidelberg bookseller.
 He was there for six years, and then had successive employment with Vandenhoeck & Ruprecht at Göttingen, Hoffmann und Campe at Hamburg, and Wilmann at Frankfurt.

 In London

 At Frankfurt William Longman (1813–1877) offered Trübner the post of foreign corresponding clerk in his own business, and Trübner came to London in 1843.
 In 1851 he entered into partnership with Thomas Delf, who had succeeded to Wiley & Putnam's American literary agency, but at first the venture failed.
 David Nutt joined him, the business was put on a sounder footing, and the American trade developed.

 In 1855 he published his Bibliographical Guide to American Literature which he expanded four years later to five times its original size.

 Trübner visited the United States and formed business connections with leading American writers and publishers.

 As a bookseller Trübner imported books from publishers in the United States, India and many other countries, and sold and exported books to bookshops and individual customers around the world.